re-js/reactive-box/README.md

 - It runs calculations synchronously.

-- It's designed to make [dirty reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Dirty_reads) impossible - your reactions will only be called when there is a consistent state for them to run on. _The dependency tracking and the diamond problem solved._
+- It's designed to make [dirty reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Dirty_reads) impossible - your reactions will only be called when there is a consistent state for them to run on ([algorithm](https://medium.com/hackernoon/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254#71b1)). _It's the solution for dependency tracking and the diamond problem._

 ### In the real world